Chart Color Schemes

 Fairview Park features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 78.7% of all households, including 36.7% couples with children, 30.7% couples without children, and 10.3% single parent families.
-Non-family households comprise the remaining 21.3%, with lone person households at 18.8% and group households making up 2.4%.
-The median household size is 2.6 people, larger than the Greater Adelaide average of 2.5.
+Family households account for 78.7% of all households, including 36.7% couples with children, 30.7% couples without children, and 10.3% single parent families.
+Non-family households constitute the remaining 21.3%, with lone person households at 18.8% and group households comprising 2.4%.
+The median household size is 2.6 people, which is larger than the Greater Adelaide average of 2.5.

 Frequently Asked Questions - Households